vlstill/presentations/tedi/pres.md

 - memory model dependent
 - rather complex
-- impact efficiency a lot
+- impact efficiency a lot $\rightarrow$ the main aim of my work
+  - efficient data structures (time & memory)
   - amount of nondeterminism
-  - extra memory consumption
-  - speed of operations
-- the main aim of my work
 - I will primarily use bounded reordering of instructions

 ## Aims of the Work